c-villain/SwipeActions/README.md

 <details>
   <summary>With List.</summary>

 Basically if you have minimum deployments target for your app is iOS 15 I recommend to use Apple's [swipe actions](https://developer.apple.com/documentation/swiftui/view/swipeactions(edge:allowsfullswipe:content:)) for List.
-If not you may use this.
+Anyway you may use this.

 Due to some features for working with ```List``` you should: